Meet the Elected Chapter Delegates

 MANAGEMENT CHAPTER DELEGATE/CHAIR

-Senior Director of Neuroscience and Diagnostic Imaging
+Director of Imaging Services

 MANAGEMENT CHAPTER DELEGATE/VICE CHAIR